mavera12/EHR/Generic-Module-Framework:-States.md

 ## Procedure

-The `Procedure` state type indicates a point in the module where a procedure should be performed.
-The Procedure state must come after an Encounter state in the module, but must have the same start time as that Encounter; otherwise it will not be recorded in the patient's record.
-See the Encounter section above for more details.
+The `Procedure` state type indicates a point in the module where a procedure should be performed.   `Procedure` states may only be processed during an Encounter, and so must occur after the target Encounter state and before the EncounterEnd.
+See the [Encounter](#encounter) section above for more details.

 The `Procedure` also supports identifying a previous `ConditionOnset` or an attribute as the `reason` for the procedure.